Opposition lawmakers protest alleged mistreatment of Indian deportees by US

 “Indians deserve Dignity and Humanity, NOT Handcuffs,” Gandhi wrote on the social media platform X.

-Later Thursday, India’s External Affairs Minister Subrahmanyam Jaishankar told the Parliament's upper house that U.S. regulations allow for the use of restraints since 2012, both on military and civilian flights.
+Later Thursday, India’s External Affairs Minister Subrahmanyam Jaishankar told the Parliament's upper house that U.S. regulations have allowed for the use of restraints since 2012, both on military and civilian flights.
 He said the U.S. authorities have informed them that women and children are not restrained.

 “There has been no change, I repeat, no change, from past procedure for the flight undertaken by the U.S.” on Wednesday, he said.

-Jaishankar said while the government was engaging the U.S. authorities to “ensure that the returning deportees are not mistreated," India's focus should be on the crackdown on the illegal migration.
+Jaishankar said the government was engaging the U.S. authorities to “ensure that the returning deportees are not mistreated."

 Indian Prime Minister Narendra Modi is to visit Washington next week.
-President Donald Trump and Modi discussed immigration in a phone call last week and Trump stressed the importance of India buying more American-made security equipment and fair bilateral trade.
+Trump and Modi discussed immigration in a phone call last week and Trump stressed the importance of fair bilateral trade and India buying more American-made security equipment.

 A spokesperson at the U.S. Embassy in New Delhi said enforcing immigration laws was critical for the country's national security and public safety.